 7. Customer reviews

-While these cover all the angles, it is important to be mindful of any customer feedback or review that you may receive via portals, websites, or social media channels.
-The importance of customer reviews cannot be overstated.
+While these cover all the angles, it is important to be mindful of any feedback or review you may receive via portals, websites, or social media channels.
+The importance of reviews cannot be overstated.
 According to a recent study, over 90% of buyers value product reviews over product descriptions.

 Advantages of using customer satisfaction metrics

 There are several benefits of measuring CSAT metrics; let us look at some of the key ones.

 1. Loyal customers

 Happy customers stay loyal and increase revenue.
 They always return when the like a product or service and are satisfied with the offered performance and customer service.
 Using these metrics, you can find out your loyal and satisfied customers.
 You can reach out to dissatisfied ones to know their reasons and take actions to make them happy.

 With NPS surveys, you can understand who your promoters, detractors, and passives are.
 With your promoters, you can use them to amplify your brand and positives.
 They are your brand’s best advocates, and you should leverage them as such.
 For passives, you can take measures to nudge them into becoming promoters.
 This could be via discounts, offers, early product previews, various benefits, etc. It would help if you worked more on detractors, going to the core reasons behind their dissatisfaction and less than favorable experience.
 This will help improve the overall CX and satisfaction levels.